Joshr520/BO4-Practice/README.md

 ### bo4_practice.json
 The general settings file for enabling map specific settings
 - "enabled": <true | false>, Used to enable/disable the practice patch.
-- "map": "map_name", Used to set which map the practice patch should apply to.
+- "map": "<map_name>", Used to set which map the practice patch should apply to.
 See the [Map Codenames](#map-codenames) for a list of map codenames.
-- "patch": "patch_name", Enter the patch name for the map you want.
+- "patch": "<patch_name>", Enter the patch name for the map you want.
 Example patch names are in the json file and in the [Map Patches](#map-patches) section above.
 - "timer": <true | false>, Enables the gauntlet timer on the top right of the screen.
 Time starts when the hud appears and will sync to the appropriate starting point when doing practice patches.
 - "zombie_counter": <true | false>, Enables a zombie counter in the top right of the screen.
 - "maps": [<map_list>], Lists all the currently supported maps.